OguzhanYildirim/Flutter-Promo-App/README.md

-# promo_app
+# Promo-App

-A new Flutter project.
+A simple Flutter app to show and publish promo.

 ## Getting Started